 - an ability to apply practical skills to "real world" problems in financial markets and operations.

-- the option to specialize in business finance, international investments, asset management, corporate finance, real estate or risk management.
+- the option to specialize in business finance, international investments, asset management, corporate finance, real estate, data analytics or risk management.

 Program of Study